danielmyers-xyz/danielmyersxyz/content/history/work.md

 - Contributed to the development of a geospatial asset management system for the main UMass campus and satellite locations.
 - Designed spatial databases and published ArcGIS Online hosted feature services for indoor and outdoor campus assets.
 - Collected thousands of outdoor asset locations using Trimble R10, ArcGIS Collector, and Survey123.
-- Operated DJI Phantom 4 Pro drone to collect aerial imagery for use in salt marsh research and classification.
+- Operated DJI Phantom 4 Pro drone to collect aerial imagery for use in construction monitoring and planning.
 Generated orthomosaics using OpenDroneMap and georeferenced outputs for GIS integration and analysis.

 ---